 The SAT has the PSAT, and the ACT has the aptly-named PreACT.
 Formerly known as PLAN, this test is an excellent tool to prepare for the full ACT.
 Students are permitted to keep their test booklet for review and study, so they can focus on areas that need improvement.
 Unlike the PSAT, the PreACT does not qualify you for the National Merit Scholarship program.

-What does it test: Test-taking skills, ACT preparedness
+What it tests: Test-taking skills, ACT preparedness

 Section breakdown: English, Reading, Math, Science

 As the elder of the Big Two, the SAT is well-known.
 The test underwent major renovations in 2016, now on a 1600 scoring scale with the essay portion now being an optional one (though we still recommend you take it).
-The SAT focuses more on reasoning and critical thinking skills, and is less straightforward than the ACT.
+The SAT focuses more on reasoning and critical thinking skills and is less straightforward than the ACT.
 Students who prefer literature, history, and language tend to prefer this test.

 [Keep in mind, colleges DO NOT prefer one test over the other.
 The SAT is not secretly regarded as “better” or “more academically elite” than the ACT.]

-What does it test: Reasoning skills, college readiness
+What it tests: Reasoning skills, college readiness

 Section breakdown: Reading, Writing & Language, Math, Essay (Optional)